cmkobel/cmkobel.github.io/_pages/about.md

 #### Open source wizardry

-Contribution of code to following open source projects.
+Contribution to the code base of the following projects.

   - [snakemake](https://github.com/snakemake/snakemake/)